American University speech: Style

 Sorensen had been Kennedy's aide since the 1952 Massachusetts Senatorial election, and eventually served as his primary campaign speechwriter and as Special Counsel during and after the 1960 Presidential election.
 By 1963 he had written drafts for nearly every speech Kennedy delivered in office, including the inaugural address, the Cuban Missile Crisis speech, and the Ich bin ein Berliner speech.
 Common elements of the Kennedy-Sorensen speeches were alliteration, repetition and chiasmus as well as historical references and quotations.
 Although Kennedy often interposed off-the-cuff ad-libs to his speeches, he did not deviate from the final draft of the address.
 Anca Gata described Ted Sorensen as "the chief architect of the speech in language, style, composition, and rhetoric.
 One of the most original issues in the speech was the reintroduction of the Russian people to the Americans as a great culture with important achievements in science and space, and as promoting economic and industrial growth on their own."

 The content of the speech was unapologetically "dovish" in its pursuit of peace.
 Kennedy noted that almost uniquely among the "major world powers" the United States and Russia had never been at war with each other.
 He also acknowledged the massive human casualties that Russia suffered during World War II and declared that no nation had "ever suffered more than the Soviet Union in the Second World War," a fact that had gone largely unheralded in the West due to the onset of the Cold War.
 Kennedy sought to draw similarities between the United States and the Soviet Union several times and called for a "reexamination" of American attitudes towards Russia.
 He warned that adopting a course towards nuclear confrontation would be "evidence only of the bankruptcy of our policy—or of a collective death-wish for the world."

 Jeffrey Sachs, American economist and director of the Earth Institute at Columbia University, was deeply moved by the speech, "not only for its eloquence and content, but also for its relevance to today's global challenges.
 For in it Kennedy tells us about transforming our deepest aspirations—in this case for peace—into practical realities.
-He almost presents a method, a dream-and-do combination that soars with high vision and yet walk on earth with practical results."
+He almost presents a method, a dream-and-do combination that soars with high vision and yet walks on earth with practical results."
 In reviewing the history and context of Kennedy's speech at American University, Sachs' esteem for Kennedy grew further, concluding, "I have come to believe that Kennedy's quest for peace is not only the greatest achievement of his presidency, but also one of the greatest acts of world leadership in the modern era."